- Professor of Geography (School of Geographical and Earth Sciences)

 Glasgow G12 8QQ

-I also have on ongoing geoarchaeological interests.
+I also have ongoing and now rapidly developing geoarchaeological interests.
 I have worked in Thailand and Cambodia with large archaeological teams, providing the landscape and environmental contexts for the archaeological findings.
-I am currently developing work on the geoarchaeology and chronology of lime-buring kilns in Scotland.
+Eric Portenga's PhD work, jointly with Macquarie University in Sydney and SUERC, is using single-grain optically stimulated luminescence and meteoric 10Be analysis to assess the impact on landscape stability of 18th century Europeans' arrival in Australia.
+I am currently developing work on the geoarchaeology and chronology of lime-buring kilns in Scotland, looking to work with local agencies to expand on this area.

 I am a geomorphologist.
 My PhD, on the evolution of the SE Australian high elevation passive continental margin, is from the School of Earth Sciences at Macquarie University in Sydney, Australia, which also awarded me a DSc in 2009.
 I came to Glasgow in 1998 to take up the Chair of Geography, after nine years at Monash University in Melbourne.
 For the last seven years in Melbourne, I was the Director of Monash's Graduate School of Environmental Science.

-I was elected a Fellow of the Royal Society of Edinburgh in 2004, and a Fellow of the Geological Society of America in 2011.
+I was elected a Fellow of the Royal Society of Edinburgh in 2004, a Fellow of the Geological Society of America in 2011, and a Fellow of the British Society for Geomorphology in 2013.

 Fabel, D., Bishop, P., Jansen, J.D., Whitbread K. 2010.
 Postglacial bedrock river incision, £13k (NERC Cosmogenic Isotope Analysis Facility Allocation 9088.0410).